-GCSE English Language and Mathematics at grade C University of Southampton Typical offer: (ABB) Philosophy Ethics and EPQ offer: ABB - BBB and Religion Grade A in the EPQ Skills and The majority of universities look for the following Qualities for Study qualities in their theology and philosophy students. at KS5 and beyond ACADEMIC Interest / enthusiasm and d motivation /commitment to the subject - beyond the requirements of the A level syllabus • Evidence of relevant wice ler and independent reading beyond the syllabus Efforts made to develop knowledge and understanding of the subject beyond the formal /compulsory studies Ability to think clearly and independently Problem solving, analytical and reasoning skills Ability to construct a coherent and reasoned argument Ability to communicate clearly and accurately both orally and in writing (accurate, spelling & grammar, appropriate style, use of correct vocabulary) OTHER Involvement in relevant extra-curricular activities Involvement in employn nent or voluntary work ed to the proposed degree subject) 1 1 0 , , Both Oxford and Cambridge state that a balance of Arts and Science subjects at A-Level is usef • skills for degree level Philosophy.
-Oxford states that A-Level Mathematics and/or Physics are useful, though not essential, to the study of Philosophy. , , , , , , , , , , , , , , , , , , , , 1
+GCSE English Language and Mathematics at grade C

+University of Southampton Typical offer: (ABB)

+Philosophy Ethics and EPQ offer: ABB - BBB and

+01.111 1 Religion Grade A in the EPQ

+Skills and The majority of universities look for the following

+Qualities for Study qualities in their theology and philosophy students.

+at KS5 and beyond ACADEMIC

+l motivation /commitment to

+requirements of the A level

+syllabus

+Evidence of relevant wid er and independent reading

+beyond the syllabus

+• Efforts made to develop knowledge and

+understanding of the sub eject beyond the formal

+/compulsory studies

+Ability to think clearly as

+Problem solving, analytic C

+Ability to construct a cohargument lerent and reasoned

+0 clearly and accurately both

+2 curate, spelling & grammar,

+appropriate style, use of

+5,7

+OTHER

+Involvement in relevant extra-curricular activities

+Involvement in employn 5

+· 1 · ed to the proposed degree

+subject)

+Both Oxford and Cambridge state that a balance of Arts and

+Science subjects at A-Level is usefi

+skills for degree level Philosophy.
+C

+Mathematics and/or Physics are us -

+the study of Philosophy.